mos26613/ISE5786_9749_5354/README.md

 3. Right-click any test class in `unittests/` (e.g. `renderer/PisaTests`) and choose **Run**.
 4. Rendered images appear in the `images/` folder.

-### Quick regression check
-`src/test/Main.java` is a lightweight entry point that exercises the core pipeline — run it and confirm it prints **no lines starting with `ERROR`**.

-> ℹ️ This is intentionally a dependency-light, IDE-driven project (per course requirements), so there is no `mvn`/`gradle` command.
+> ℹ️ This is intentionally a dependency-light, IDE-driven project, so there is no `mvn`/`gradle` command.
 Rendering is driven entirely through the JUnit test classes, each of which sets up a scene, configures a camera, and writes an image.

 ---